rb16b/Accelerate-Dev/README.md

 Run mutiple calls to create load.
-You can use run-load.sh, but first change the URL with a generated URL for this API "http://RELPLACEME/api/fights/hello" - replace RELPLACEME with an actual API URL
+You can use run-load.sh, but first change the URL with a generated URL for this API "http://RELPLACEME/api/fights/hello" - replace RELPLACEME with an actual API URL Run $ ./run-load.sh
+Use cntrl-c to stop it

-After run $oc describe vpa rest-fights-vpa
+After $oc describe vpa rest-fights-vpa

 Look for the recomdenation values captured by vpa for CPU and Memory as shown in the below image